Carnegie Mellon University School of Art

 UNITS

-Speed project: Glitching hour.
-You have one hour to find an ordinary 3D object online and radically transform it.
+Project – Glitching hour: You have one hour to find an ordinary 3D model online and radically and meaningfully transform it.
+Find something iconic, with cultural baggage, and that you have mixed feeling about.

-Technical topics: finding objects online, clean up, basic manipulation, modifiers, sculpting, materials, Blender to Unity pipeline.
+Topics: intro to Blender, finding models online, clean up, basic manipulation, modifiers, selections, sculpting, Blender to Unity pipeline.

 Artifact